findonflow/find/Overview.md

 		access(all) getFindTenantAddress() : Address

-		// public function to get tenant referece with public interface
+		// access(all)lic function to get tenant referece with access(all)lic interface
 		// the tenant reference and address are vital to do market operations on that particular tenant access(all) getTenant(_ tenant: Address) : &FindMarket.Tenant{FindMarket.TenantPublic}
 	}